opsdroid/opsdroid/docs/exposing.md

 ### Install

-localhost.run uses SSH, so there is nothing to install.
+localhost.run uses SSH, so there is no installation required.

 ### Start tunnel